LiberTEM/LiberTEM/docs/source/contributing.rst

    $ cd client/
    $ npm install

-Then, in the same dircetory, to run the tests execute:
+Then, in the same directory, to run the tests execute:

 .. code-block:: shell